Ofelia García (educator)

-Ofelia García (Otheguy) is Professor Emerita in the Ph.D. programs of Latin American, Iberian, and Latino Cultures (LAILAC) and Urban Education at The Graduate Center, CUNY.
+Ofelia García (Otheguy) is Professor Emerita in the Ph.D. programs of Latin American, Iberian, and Latino Cultures (LAILAC) and Urban Education at Graduate Center of the City University of New York.
 She is best known for her work on bilingualism, translanguaging, language policy, sociolinguistics, and sociology of language.
 Her work emphasizes dynamic multilingualism, which is developed through "an interplay between the individual’s linguistic resources and competences as well as the social and linguistic contexts she/he is a part of."
 Rather than viewing a bilingual's languages as autonomous, García views language practices as complex and interrelated, as reflecting a single linguistic system.

 Biography

 García, originally from Havana, Cuba, migrated to the United States, specifically New York, at the age of 11.
 It is through this experience that she developed her interest in bilingual education and its impact on society.

-García received her undergraduate, graduate, and Ph.D. degrees from CUNY institutions.
-She also obtained two Post-Doctoral Fellowships, one from the Yeshiva University, NYC Sociology of Language and Bilingualism, and another one from the University of Michigan, Ann Arbor Institute of Political and Social Science Research.
+García received her undergraduate, graduate, and Ph.D. degrees from colleges of the City University of New York.
+She also obtained two Post-Doctoral Fellowships, one from the Yeshiva University, New York City Sociology of Language and Bilingualism, and another one from the University of Michigan, Ann Arbor Institute of Political and Social Science Research.

-Prior to joining the faculty of the Graduate Center, García held a number of different positions in education at a variety of prestigious institutions, including Dean of the School of Education at the Brooklyn Campus of Long Island University, Professor of Bilingual Education at Columbia University’s Teachers College, and Professor of Education and Co-Director of the Center for Multiple Languages and Literacies at City College of New York.
+Prior to joining the faculty of the Graduate Center, García held a number of different positions in education at a variety of prestigious institutions, including Dean of the School of Education at the Brooklyn Campus of Long Island University, Professor of Bilingual Education at the Teachers College, Columbia University, and Professor of Education and Co-Director of the Center for Multiple Languages and Literacies at City College of New York.

 García is married to linguist Ricardo Otheguy.

-In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.